gabkub/bot-git/README.md

 }
 ```

-7 - Run the bot and enjoy it!
-Use template:
+9 - Run the bot and enjoy it!
+Use the template:
 `@bot_username <command>`